-It’s well known that dogs are highly emotional animals and this means that they may well feel the loss of another pet or family member just as much as anyone else.
+It’s well known that dogs are highly emotional animals and this means that they may well feel the loss and experience the grieving of another pet or family member just as much as anyone else.
 However, it’s important to note that all dogs will react to the passing of a loved one slightly differently and some may show no signs of grief at all.

 Although there is no scientific evidence to support the claim that dogs experience grief, many long-term pet owners will testify that their pet’s behaviour makes it seem likely that they do.
 Dogs may experience a change in sleep patterns or a loss of appetite and display behaviours such as searching or crying.
 They may also require more affection and attention that usual.
 But it’s also possible that your dog may not show any outward signs of experiencing grief at all.